vishvAsa/AgamaH_shaivaH/trikam/vijJNAna-bhairavaH/srotaH/jayadeva-siMhaH.md

 This is Siiktopiiya.

-According to Svami Lak~m!loa Joo, there is another reading  of this verse prevalent in the Saiva tradition :
+According to Svami Lak~m!loa Joo, there is another reading  of this verse prevalent in the Śaiva tradition :

 "Jnanam prakiiSakalJlloke atma caiva prakiiSakal}.l  Anayor aprthagbhiivat jiiane jiiani vibhiivyate."
 II  "In the world, jiiiina or knowledge reveals things and the Self  is the source of all revelation.
 Since there is no difference bet ween the Self and Jiiiina (knowledge), the jiiiinl (knower or Self)  is revealed in the jiiiina (knowledge)."